Haoming02/comfyui-menu-anchor/README.md

 ## But Why
 If you also install a bunch of Extensions that add buttons to the menu like me, half of the buttons are basically out of the screen on launch.
-Thus this solves that... *"problem."*
+This solves that... *"problem."*

 ## Configs
-You can edit the `configs.js` file to set which corner to start with
+1. You can edit the `configs.js` file to set which of the 4 corners to stick to
+2. You can edit the `configs.js` file to make the menu always stick to the corner